JonMarten/RNAseq/README.md

 Scripts for generating [covariate](covariates) and [genotype](genotypes) input files are in their own subfolders, please refer to the readme files for details.

+### Configuration
+TensorQTL is a python package and is called as a module by python scripts.
+There is a command line implementation, but I have found it to be less reliable and less flexible.

+To ensure consistency, I have used a conda environment to load the required packages.
+The details of this environment are stored in [tensorQTL_env.yml](tensorQTL_env.yml).
+See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for instructions on how to create a conda environment from a YAML file.
+It may be the case that the required version of TensorQTL is different to the one available on conda, in which case install directly from the [TensorQTL github page](https://github.com/broadinstitute/tensorqtl). **The scripts below will not work unless you have a conda environment called TensorQTL to load**.
+The name of the environment to be loaded can be changed but one way or another, you need the TensorQTL module installed for the analysis to run!

+### Scripts
 Current-generation scripts are named with `3_#` prefix, for the third iteration of the analysis pipeline.
 Scripts are as follows:
 * [3_0_make_annotation_file_autosomes_plus_x.R](3_0_make_annotation_file_autosomes_plus_x.R): Converts BioMart annotation file into the right format for the next step.